6 Special Tips to Skip St Peter’s Basilica queue: Queue Less, Win More

 How to skip St Peter’s Basilica queue for “free”

 If none of that historical stuff interests you, just go straight to the Basilica.
 Most of the time, you’ll find a line that winds clockwise around St Peter’s Square.
-These tips will minimise your waiting time, however:
+These tips will help you skip St Peter’s Basilica queue, however:

 - Pregnant and handicapped people may go straight to the front of the line.